Some Advice For Running A Church Biblically

 Other issues regarding salvation that are so neglected today and yet so essential to the gospel are the issues of Hell, God’s wrath, God’s holiness, God’s hatred of sin and God’s hatred of the workers of iniquity (Psalm 5:5).
 We must not let the world and worldly churches cause us to forget that “The fear of the Lord is the beginning of knowledge” (Proverbs 1:7).
 Nor do we want to forget just how vital it is to preach the law of God to sinners to show them that they are LAWBREAKERS… “for by the law is the knowledge of sin” (Romans 3:20) and “the law was our schoolmaster to bring us unto Christ” (Galatians 3:24).

-Sadly, what you often hear in place of the real Gospel is nothing more than some variation on the theme: “God loves you and has a wonderful plan for your life”.
+Sadly, what you often hear in place of the real Gospel is nothing more than some variation on the theme: “God loves you and has a wonderful plan for your life”, which tells the lost sinner nothing at all about the awful eternal peril facing him or her.

 Some examples of good discipleship tools can be found here: